JSM2512/SOEN-6441-Warzone-Group-16-Winter-2024/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure your code adheres to the project's coding standards and includes appropriate tests.

-## License
+## Release
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is released in three parts.
+See the [RELEASE](RELEASE) file for more details.

 ## Authors
 - [JSM2512](https://github.com/JSM2512)